How to install a DIY peel and stick backsplash with just a pair of scissors and a tape measure.

 Then I’d press the tile on and pull the rest of the backing off.
 This made it much easier to work with!

 The tiles are made to overlap and you can fit them together easily.
 One tile goes right on top of the other without any issue.

-I’ve already had lots of compliments on my backsplash.
+I’ve had lots of compliments on my backsplash.
 What do you think?
-Would you try to DIY a backsplash with kitchen tile stickers?
+Would you try a DIY peel and stick backsplash?

 Leave a comment below or connect on The Frugal South Facebook page!